 Ferrari: Frédéric Vasseur

-Vasseur moved to Formula One in 2016, joining as the Team Principal of Renault, but left the team at the end of the season.
+Vasseur moved to Formula One in 2016, joining as the Team Principal of Renault, but left the team at the end of that season.
 He then joined Sauber as their Team Principal, CEO and Managing Director in July 2017 and remained in the role until December 2022, when he was announced as the Team Principal of Scuderia Ferrari.

 Mercedes: Toto Wolff

-Wolff has seen eight Drivers’ Titles (Lewis Hamilton 2014, 2015, 2017-2020; Nico Rosberg 2016) and eight Constructors’ Titles (2014–2021).
+Wolff has seen eight Drivers’ Titles (Lewis Hamilton: 2014, 2015, 2017–20; Nico Rosberg: 2016) and eight Constructors’ Titles (2014–21) during his time at Mercedes.

 McLaren: Andrea Stella